adventurerscodex/uat/uat_docs/dm_tools/dm_tools.md

 Screen
 ======

-The tab is clickable and contains the dm screen content
+As a dm, I can view the dm screen sections [complete]

 Global App
 ==========